lvlivingston/goalkr/README.md

 ---
 ### **Tech Stack**
-It's an Express web application framework for Node.js employed with HTML, CSS, and JavaScript, MongoDB & oAuth.
+It's a web application hosted on Heroku utilizing the Express framework for Node.js employed with HTML, CSS, and JavaScript, MongoDB & oAuth.